Plan your trip

 You will also be required to sign our code of conduct which information is also included in our Pre-Arrival Information Booklet but let us know if you would like a copy of this ahead of time.

-Most major religions are represented in Oudtshoorn but there are also inter-denominational churches with services on Sundays.
-There is also a small but strong Jewish community and a synagogue.
+Most major religions are represented in Oudtshoorn and there are interdenominational churches with Sunday services.
+There is also a small but strong Jewish community and a Synagogue.

 BANKS AND SHOPPING